 - Solid charge type AFFF (paper cartridge)

-- Pressurized water extinguishers manufactured prior to 1971
+- Pressurized water extinguishers manufactured before 1971

 - Any extinguisher that needs to be inverted to operate